-The City offers grants to eligible commercial property owners for the improvements to commercial building façades.
-This could include replacing or repairing windows, doors, lighting, awnings, brickwork, signage, or making building entrances wheelchair accessible.
+The City offers grants to eligible commercial property owners for improvements to commercial building façades.
+This could include, but is not limited to, brick cleaning, restoration, doors, signage, windows, lighting, masonry, awnings, or making building entrances wheelchair accessible.

 > Back to top